BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 Netflix Synopsis: Amid the turmoil of China’s civil war, families of Kuomintang pilots face the pain of leaving their homes but find strength in their shared bonds.

 Why You Should Check This Out: It’s an award-winning Taiwanese drama series about three women.
 It takes place between the years 1945 to 1971.

 Netflix Synopsis: As World War II ends, a young English woman agrees to help an enigmatic American agent root out Russian infiltration of the British government.

-Why You Should Check This Out: Spies and Keeley Hawes make for a great mix!
+Why You Should Check This Out: Spies and Keeley Hawes during the post-world war make for a great mix!

-Content: TV-MA for a moderate amount of sex and profanity.
+Content: TV-MA for a moderate amount of explicit content and profanity.

 #52: The Umbrella Academy (2019)

 Netflix Synopsis: Reunited by their father’s death, estranged siblings with extraordinary powers uncover shocking family secrets — and a looming threat to humanity.